Reducing the CPU load

-Certain scenarios or settings on your computer can throttle (reduce the maximum capability) of your CPU.
+Certain settings or ways of using your computer can throttle (reduce the maximum capability) of your CPU.

 Live's capabilities are only as powerful as your system.
 While the minimum system requirements give the absolute minimum specifications needed to run Live, ideally you'll want to get the most powerful computer that you can afford.
 Despite this, even the most powerful systems can still run into CPU issues depending on their usage.

 If you're not able to upgrade your computer outright, you may find considerable improvements simply upgrading individual components.
 Although in some computers it's impossible to upgrade components, if your computer allows it try upgrading the CPU, upgrading the hard drive to an SSD (Solid state drive) or adding more RAM.